 Very Hard |

 In general, the hardest (highest durometer), sharpest angle, printing pad will provide the best quality printed image.
-Exceptions to this rule relate to printing machine pad compression capability, pad height restriction and substrate characteristics including shape, surface texture and the ability to resist pressure.
-The optimum size of the printing pad should be a minimum of 20% larger than the desired image size.
-Choosing the right pad can be tricky, but these tips for selecting pad durometers are here to help you!
+Exceptions to this rule relate to printing machine pad compression capability, pad height restriction and substrate characteristics including shape, surface texture and pressure resistance.

-Pad Materials
+Printing Pad Materials

 While most pad printing pads are made of silicone, the conditioning of the pad may be slightly oily or dry depending on the application.
-For example, Inkcups manufactures 7 different types of pad printing materials in-house.
+For example, Inkcups manufactures seven different types of pad printing materials in-house.

 Learn more about the benefits of using silicone printing pads.